-Whatever your financial situation is, we encourage you to explore the links below so that you can navigate the financial aid process with greater ease.
-All of the information below and more for part-time students is available from Drexel Central, the University's one-stop office for financial aid, billing, and registration services.
+Whatever your financial situation may be, we encourage you to explore the links below so that you can navigate the financial aid process with greater ease.
+All of the information below and more for part-time students is available from Drexel Central the University's one-stop for the Offices of Bursar, Financial Aid, and Registrar.

 Cost of Attendance

-The cost of attendance is based upon your program, major, and number of terms you will be enrolled.
-It includes the per-credit cost of tuition, university fees, and other expenses such as books, a computer, transportation and miscellaneous personal expenses.
+The cost of attendance is based upon your program, major, and number of terms for which you enroll.
+It includes the per-credit cost of tuition, university fees, and other expenses such as books, a computer, transportation, and miscellaneous personal expenses.

-To view tuition and fee rates, visit Drexel Central's Undergraduate Tuition and Fee Rates page.
+To view more information about costs, visit Drexel Central's Undergraduate Tuition and Fee Rates page.

 How to Apply for Aid

 U.S. Citizens in a matriculated program should complete the Free Application for Federal Student Aid (FAFSA) in order to be considered for federal and state aid.
-Tips on how to complete the FAFSA online can be found on the Part-Time Financing Page.
+Get tips on how to complete the FAFSA online, check your financial aid status, and more.

 Financial Aid Awards and Alternative Financing Options